 In the reporting period, the laboratory as also launched the virtual laboratory SiNOPTIQ with the Institut Carnot de Bourgogne to pursue research in the field of near-field nanophotonics.
 At the same time we started, in association with the Laboratoire des Technologies de la Microélectronique, the NanoS platform dedicated to the synthesis of nanostructures and to their assembly into nanodevices.

 The laboratory operates one MBE and one CVD chamber for the epitaxy of group-IV nanostructures, plus a vacuum e-beam deposition chamber dedicated to the deposition of oxide and metal films.
 The structural characterization is based on a low temperature STM with in-situ growth capabilities, SEM and TEM equipments located on the Nanocharacterization Platform (PFNC) within Minatec, as well as X-Ray diffraction techniques at the nearby located European Synchrotron Radiation Facility.
 For nanofabrication, the laboratory makes an intensive use of the Plateforme Technologique Amont (PTA) and also runs close collaborations with CEA and CNRS teams operating at Léti facilities.
 Along the years, the laboratory has intensively developed spectroscopic characterization tools such as : life time measurements and low temperature spectroscopy, spatially-resolved spectroscopy at the micron scale, wave-guided spectroscopy and also optical near-field microscopy.

-The laboratory is now a team of 25 people located on two sites of the Minatec Center.
+The laboratory is now a team of 25 people located on the Minatec Center.